nestauk/svizzle/doc/dev.md

 In the `dev` branch:

+- tree-shaking:
+   - update the `treeshake.moduleSideEffects` in `rollup.config.js`;
+   - check `sideEffects` for all of the updating packages: if even just one of a package dependencies have `sideEffects: true` or it is unknown, then the package `sideEffects` should be set to `true`;
+   - to help this process, check the analyzer output when running `lernabuild`;
+   - check and keep `doc/tree-shaking.md` up-to-date;
-- compile changelog for all changed/new packages using the correct version;
+- compile the changelog for all changed/new packages using the correct version;
 - copy the changelog from all the changed/new packages onto the global changelog;
 - based on this, for every changed packages:
    - choose the next version depending on if it's going to be a `patch`, `minor` or `major`;